 “As soon as I opened my eyes in the hospital and found that I was alive and on earth once more, I immediately gave my heart to God and I am going to live and die a Christian.
 While the terrible sights of Hell can never be banished from my memory, neither can the beautiful things of Heaven I saw.
 I am going to meet my dear old mother after awhile.
 To be permitted to sit down on the banks of that beautiful river, to wander with those angels across the plains, through the vales and over the hills carpeted with fragrant flowers, the beauty of which far surpasses anything that mortal can imagine; to listen to the songs of the saved-all this will more than compensate me for living the life of a Christian here on earth, even if I have to forego many sensual pleasures in which I indulged before coming to prison.
 I have abandoned my companions in crime, and am going to associate with good people when I am once more a free man.”

 We give the account to the reader just as we received it from Lennox.
+We recognize the inability of the human mind to describe heaven or hell.
+Therefore the account of Mr. Lennox may not be an accurate description of hell but rather a glimpse into eternity.
 May God bless this experience to the awakening of many lost souls.

 How can men doubt the real existence of a literal burning hell?
 We have the Bible, the Word of God, and revelations like Mr. Lennox’s that teach a literal hell.
 Men and women, stop!
 Face the facts!
 Your life is going on record.
 God wants to save you and will forgive you when you are willing to admit that you are a sinner.
 The only way to salvation is to be cleansed from sin, by accepting the blood of Jesus Christ as the sacrifice for your sins.
 When you accept this forgiveness from God, He will give you a peace and rest in your heart.
 You can be free-free in this life and much more, free to experience the bliss of heaven instead of the reality of not only forty-eight hours, but an eternity in hell.